Gemstone Education Center

 Madagascar vs. Ceylon Sapphires: Color, Price & Quality Compared

-by PRATHAP DE SILVA on May 20, 2025
+on May 20, 2025

 Madagascar vs. Ceylon Sapphires: Color, Price & Quality Compared When shopping for a natural sapphire, one of the first questions to ask is: Where is it from?
 Origin plays a big role in determining a gemstone’s color, clarity, and value.
 Quick Comparison Feature Ceylon Madagascar Color Cornflower blue, pastel tones Royal blue, teal, peach Price Higher More affordable Clarity Very high Moderate to high Why Choose Ceylon?
 Prestigious legacy origin Often unheated and untreated Why Choose Madagascar?
 Exotic color options Affordable and diverse supply Shop Madagascar Sapphires View Ceylon Sapphires